California and the West broil in record heat wave

 “The past few years in California, it’s really rough,” she said.
 “I really love this state.
 And growing up I never imagined I’d exactly want to live outside of California, unless maybe internationally.
 But this is very difficult.”

+In San Francisco, temperatures hit 94 degrees (34 C) just before noon on Tuesday in a region known for its mild summer weather where most people don’t have air conditioning.
+In Los Angeles, temperatures were in the upper 90s on Tuesday, prompting the nation’s second-largest school district to limit the use of asphalt and concrete playgrounds.

-In neighboring Nevada, Reno set a record of 102 degrees (39 C) on Monday while in Utah’s Salt Lake City temperatures were about 20 degrees higher than normal, hitting 105 degrees (40.5 C) on Tuesday, the hottest September day recorded going back to 1874.
+In neighboring Nevada, Reno set a record of 102 degrees (39 C) on Monday while in Utah’s Salt Lake City — a city at more than 4,000 feet (1,219 meters) elevation — temperatures were about 20 degrees higher than normal, hitting 105 degrees (40.5 C) on Tuesday, the hottest September day recorded going back to 1874.

 Scientists say climate change has made the West warmer and drier over the last three decades and will continue to make weather more extreme and wildfires more frequent and destructive.
 In the last five years, California has experienced the largest and most destructive fires in state history.